 When things get heated, most people struggle to keep their cool.
 Research shows that drawn-out disagreements between parents can make children feel stressed and unhappy, particularly when it’s obvious to them that something is going on.
 Click have created a short course, which aims to support parents in practicing good communication skills.

-For all the latest guidance and advice on the schools reopening please go to information for parents about returning to school and childcare.
+For all the latest guidance and advice on schools please go to: Coronavirus (COVID-19): guidance for schools and other educational settings.

 Department for Education Coronavirus Helpline